boardfish/com3550-marked-work/written-report.md

 demonstration.

 Another realisation I had was that rote could be replaced with exercises that challenge students' logic and creativity practically.
-For example, in the lesson on fixed-point binary numbers, I was able to quickly craft a Ruby script that functioned as a quiz, giving the user randomly-generated fixed-point binary numbers, each one byte long.
+For example, in the lesson on fixed-point binary numbers, I was able to quickly craft a Ruby script that functioned as a quiz ([Appendix I][Appendix I: `fixed_point.rb`]), giving the user randomly-generated fixed-point binary numbers, each one byte long.
 This worked as follows:

 1. Generate a random byte
 2. Insert a fixed point somewhere in the byte, and base the maximum power of $2$